 Linux Mint is my long-standing favorite among all distros, so I will be using it to guide you through the process.
 But the steps described here should be more or less identical for the majority of Linux distributions, especially Ubuntu Linux derivatives, which Mint certainly is.
 I will also assume you have basic understanding of Linux, storage systems and disk partitioning, otherwise you should certainly not follow the guide and get some more experience first.

-Most people don't like it when things change.
-But, by following the proverbial "slowly boiling frog" principle (which is factually incorrect, by the way), if you change your business practices slowly enough and promote them in Media as something positive, these changes will eventually get accepted as the new widespread standard.
-And the waterfall of complaints and negative press will gradually subside, leaving you with an amorphous mass of consumers willingly giving up their freedoms and personal data in return for electronic services and even physical goods.
+Most people don't like change.
+But following the proverbial "slowly boiling frog" principle (which is factually incorrect, by the way), if you change your business practices slowly enough and promote them in the media as a positive thing, those changes will eventually be accepted as the new widespread standard.
+And the waterfall of complaints and negative press will gradually subside, leaving you with an amorphous mass of consumers willing to give up their freedoms and personal data in exchange for electronic services and even physical goods.

 Because… What is the "norm"?
-It's an ever-changing concept on its own.
-For all intents and purposes, I think it's enough to consider something "normal" when it's practiced by or believed in by a large enough portion of the population.
+It's a constantly changing concept in itself.
+For all intents and purposes, I think it's enough to consider something "normal" if it's practiced or believed in by a large enough portion of the population.

-Some of us may not consider anti-consumer practices mentioned in this post a "norm", but give it enough time, and they will become.
-Some may even suggest that maybe, just maybe, you don't have to blindly obey and do what the companies and the corporations ask of you, and instead protect your privacy and ensure the security of your future by favoring consumer-friendly businesses over ones which keep getting away with pushing more and more egregious ways to take those freedoms away from you, and turn your personal life into a profitable business asset.
-Except such opinions are becoming more and more unpopular with each passing day.
+Some of us may not consider the anti-consumer practices mentioned in this post to be the "norm," but given enough time, they will become the norm.
+Some might even suggest that maybe, just maybe, you don't have to blindly obey and do what the companies and corporations expect you to do, and instead protect your privacy and ensure the security of your future by choosing consumer-friendly companies over those that keep getting away with more and more egregious ways to take those freedoms away from you and turn your personal life into a profitable business asset.
+Except that those views are becoming less popular by the day.

 Now what the hell am I rambling about?